Esayed4/Create_DBMS_Using_Bash/README.md

 - This ensures **referential integrity** between tables while maintaining flexibility for updates and deletions.
 - GUI prompts guide the user when an action violates FK constraints.

 ---

-## Multi-User Handling Feature

-This DBMS supports multiple users, allowing different users to work with the system independently while maintaining data integrity and access isolation.

-### User Authentication

-  - Each user has a unique username
-  - Users must log in before performing any database operations
-  - User sessions are handled separately

-### User-Specific Workspaces
-  - Every user operates within their own database directory
-  - Tables created by one user are not accessible by other users
-  - This ensures data isolation and privacy

----